thiscouldbebetter/TestFramework/Readme.md

 4. Add "script" elements corresponding to the classes of the system under test.

-5. Still in the .html, in the call to the TestSuite constructor, add some test fixtures containing tests.
+5. Still in the .html, in the call to the TestSuite constructor, replace the example test fixtures and tests with custom tests.

-6. Open the
+6. Open the .html file in a web browser that runs JavaScript.

+7. Verify that all tests pass.